 Miss Sophie Harris

-I am a PhD Candidate and Humanities Studentship holder who graduated with a BA (Hons) in American and Canadian Studies from the University of Birmingham in 2021, before completing an MA as a recipient of the Christine and Ian Bolt Scholarship at the University of Kent.
-I graduated from my MA in November 2022.
+I am a PhD Candidate and Humanities Studentship recipient.
+I graduated with a BA (Hons) in American and Canadian Studies from the University of Birmingham in 2021 before completing an MA as a recipient of the Christine and Ian Bolt Scholarship at the University of Kent in 2022.
+I am currently in post as the co-director of the New Voices in Postcolonial Studies Network (NVPoco) until August 2025.

 In brief